MicrosoftDocs/windows-itpro-docs/windows/configuration/assigned-access/create-assigned-access-configuration.md

 - To configure a single app to launch automatically when the user signs in, include `rs5:AutoLaunch="true"` after the AUMID or path.
 You can also include arguments to be passed to the app

 <!-->
-Here are the predefined assigned access AppLocker rules:
+When the multi-app kiosk configuration is applied to a device, AppLocker rules will be generated to allow the apps that are listed in the configuration.
+Here are the predefined assigned access AppLocker rules

 For UWP apps,